mattriley/agile-avatars/README-TEMPLATE.md

 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Architecture

 ![Architecture](docs/architecture.svg)

+Omitted for brievity:
+- __Lib__: All depend on Lib except Config and IO.
+- __Config__: All depend on Config except Elements.

 ## Architectural components

 ### Components

+A plain object graph containing only _component builder functions_.

-A __component__ function returns a [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) which may mutate or invoke services in reaction to user interaction and state changes.
+A __component builder function__ returns an object deriving [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) and may use closures to react to both user interaction and state changes (via subscriptions), and may self-mutate, and interact with services.

 Example:

 <%- renderJsFile(examples.component) %>

+#### Why not decouple components from services using pub/sub?

+TODO: Elaborate.

 ### Elements

+A plain object graph containing only _element builder functions_.

-An __element__ function returns a [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) which may mutate in reaction to user interaction.
+An __element builder function__ returns an object deriving [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) and may use closures to react to user interaction, and may self-mutate.

-Elements are more fundamental than components.
-Unlike components, they cannot react to state changes or invoke services.
-For this reason, elements tend to be lower level, more generic and more reusable.
+Elements are 'fundamental' components.
+Unlike components, they cannot react to state changes or interact with services.
+For this reason, elements tend to be lower level, generic, and reusable.

 Example: